hpe-storage/co-deployments/helm/charts/hpe-cosi-driver/README.md

 | kubectl apply -f -
 ```

-Note: Replace <namespace> with your custom namespace or default one as per the needs.
+Note: Replace with your custom namespace or default as per the need.

 **Note:** The SIG Storage resourcs are deployed in the "default" `Namespace` and the HPE COSI Driver needs to be deployed there as well.
 See [known limitations](https://scod.hpedev.io/cosi_driver/index.html#known_limitations) for more information.